ivettevaldez/python-projects/README.md

 # PythonProjects
-All referent to Python projects.
+All related to Python projects.